FRACerqueira/PromptPlus/README.md

 ## Console Engine
 [**Top**](#table-of-contents)

-The console driver have the ability to detect terminal capabilities and allow for **24-bit color and text overflow strategies**  based on terminal size, and left and right margins for a nicer layout and automatic color conversion.
+The console driver has the ability to detect terminal capabilities and allow for **24-bit color and text overflow strategies**  based on terminal size, and left and right margins for a nicer layout and automatic color conversion.
 The new engine detects support ansi commands and adjust output for this functionality respecting OS differences , terminal mode and Windows console mode.
 The Colors are automatically adjusted to the capacity of the terminal.
 This automatic adjustment may slightly modify the final color when converting to a lower bit resolution.

 ### Sample Output detect (ConsoleFeaturesSamples)